andrasq/node-qcluster/Readme.md

 - stopTimeoutMs - how long to allow a child process to take to stop.
 Default 20000 ms.
 - startedIfListening - whether to consider a 'listening' event equivalent to 'started.
 Default true.
 - signalsToRelay - which signals the master should catch and relay to the workers.
-Default is [ 'SIGHUP', 'SIGINT', 'SIGTERM', 'SIGUSR1', 'SIGUSR2', 'SIGTSTP' ].
-SIGTSTP is relayed as SIGSTOP.
+Default is [ 'SIGHUP', 'SIGINT', 'SIGTERM', 'SIGUSR1', 'SIGUSR2', 'SIGTSTP', 'SIGCONT' ].
+  SIGTSTP handling is special; see Signal Handling below.
 - omitSignalHandler - do not catch or relay any signals to the workers.
 Default false.
 - clusterSize - number of worker processes to create when starting the cluster.
 Default none.